Pyrdacor/Ambermoon/Disks/Bugfixing/English/AdditionalFixes.md

 - Renamed monster "ENERGIEGLOBE" to "ENERGY GLOBE"
 - Fixed wrong text index in Nalven's magical school
 - Added 2 text popups to Thalion office map (see german file for details)
+- Fixed wind gate at around x=271 y=564 (no longer usable when broken)